 Get Involved

-Whether you are a student, staff or faculty member, there are endless possibilities for ways for you to get involved in sustainability on campus.
-Our goal is to inspire you to make sustainable shifts in your practices to create positive change in the world.
+Whether you are a student, staff or faculty member, there are endless possibilities for getting involved in sustainability on campus.
+Our goal is to inspire you to make sustainable shifts in your own life to create positive change in the world.
 Individual action makes a difference for the collective whole.
-There are many ways to participate in sustainable action on campus including:
+Contribute to campus sustainability by:

 Sustainability for all

-Sustainability is not inherently an environmental subject, and we like to help you connect sustainability to your life and interests.
-Sustainability connects to a wide array of interdisciplinary subjects, from economics to teaching to wellness, there is something for everyone to engage with.
+Sustainability is not “just” an environmental subject.
+It connects to a wide array of interdisciplinary subjects, from economics to teaching to wellness, there is something for everyone to engage with.

 If you are interested in research, internships, project opportunities, or if you would like to learn more about our work, contact the Sustainability Office at uwbsust@uw.edu.